zz2liu/RnaSeq-HpcPipelines/README.md

     prepare_pipelines
     deseq2ContrastBatch ../geneCount.csv ../sampleInfo.csv A-Ctrl,B-Ctrl,B-A
     ```
 - Usage: `deseq2ContrastBatch <geneCountFile> <sampleInfoFile> <contrast1>[,<contrast2>[,...]]`
 - Arguments:
     - geneCountFile: a csv file with raw read counts of geneID x sampleName
     - sampleInfoFile: a csv file with sample info.
 The first three columns are required - sampleName,sampleShortName,sampleGroup. sampleName should match that of geneCountFile; sampleShortName will be used in plots; sampleGroup will be used in a comparision/contrast.
-        - contrast: a comparison between two 'sampleGroup's in the format of groupNumerator-groupDenominator
+    - a contrast: a comparison between two 'sampleGroup's in the format of groupNumerator-groupDenominator
-    - Output to the current directory:
+- Output: write to the current directory
     - A normalized count matrix
     - PCA plot
     - Differential expression results as seperate folders, each for a comparison

 Reference: [DESeq2 package](http://bioconductor.org/packages/release/bioc/html/DESeq2.html).